calgo-lab/redakt-grascco/README.md

 11. **bioes_text**

-Two separate transformers based NER models are fine-tuned on these annotations:
+Three separate transformers based language models are fine-tuned for the NER downstream task on these annotations of GraSCCo corpus:

-1. deepset/gelectra-large
+1. google-bert/bert-base-german-cased
-2. google-bert/bert-base-german-cased
+2. FacebookAI/xlm-roberta-large
+3. deepset/gelectra-large